maccaspacca/Optipoolware/README.md

+# THIS REPOSITORY IS NO LONGER MAINTAINED

+Please go to https://github.com/bismuthfoundation/Optipoolware for latest version

 Known issue: Optipoolware will not stop execution with normal ctr-c in windows - use alt-f4 instead

 Note: The reference miner software for the pool (optihash.py) is now contained in the folder called optihash